-This qualitative research study implemented in the last quarter of 2020 sought to understand the opportunities, barriers and facilitators that the COVID-19 pandemic brought for integration in health campaigns.
+This qualitative research study implemented in the last quarter of 2020 sought to understand the opportunities, barriers and facilitators that the COVID-19 pandemic brought for The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of int in health campaigns.
 Faced with delayed timelines, risks of expired commodities and mitigation efforts to prevent SARS-CoV-2 transmission, there was a need to find efficiencies in health campaigns in order to prevent losses to public health gains made over the last decades.

 The research team carried out a series of virtual in-depth interviews with 26 individuals working across five health domains (Vitamin A, Vaccine-preventable diseases, Polio, Malaria, and Neglected Tropical Diseases), across different roles (donors, implementing partners and Ministry of Health A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. personnel) and from five countries (Guyana, Indonesia, Côte d’Ivoire, Ethiopia and Nigeria).